Existential-Kernel/Existential-Kernel/README.md

 - I also do pentesting
 - I make discord bots in TypeScript
 - My main project is [VMAware](https://github.com/kernelwernel/VMAware)
+- Currently working on a hobby ARM emulator
 - I'm currently learning Dutch 🇳🇱 and German 🇩🇪